sculptures • permaculture • primitive technology • kayaking • links • index • about

 Hybrid bags:

-The Western Mountaineering Linelite was designed to be used as a liner to extend the range of sleeping bags.
+The no longer made Western Mountaineering Linelite was designed to be used as a liner to extend the range of sleeping bags.
 However, with the addition of draft flaps & closures on its arm openings, this little package transforms in to an incredible 15oz hybrid sleeping bag for small to medium folks.
 In the photo to the left, the large black piece is a sil-nylon covered 200 wt fleece draft flap I added.
 The orange thing is a pull tab for the velcro closure.
 Tuck the flap inside & velcro the arm slit closed.
 Combined w/ a full length pad, the clothes I wear under my drysuit, a poncho VBL and bivy, this bag has very comfortably taken me down to the low 40’s.

 What temperature rating?
 Temperature ratings are to assist in making a decision within a single manufacturers line of bags.
 And then, they are only rough guidelines assuming ideal conditions.
 Temperature ratings can not be used reliably to compare different manufacturers nor the extent of each individuals metabolism.
 The best way to compare warmth when comparing different brands is to look at the loft.
 If the bags have the same general construction, shape and girth, the bag with the most loft will be warmer.
 Most quality bag makers will list the loft in their spec sheet.
 To measure your own, fluff up the bag as much as possible, lay it out on a flat surface then measure the height.
 Just as an example, down mummy bags with 4" of loft will generally be rated to around 30°.

 Ideally, if you have money burning a hole in your pocket, owning two bags with different temperature ratings is the ticket.
 Otherwise, a general guideline I'd suggest using is by choosing one with a rating close to the lowest temperature encountered regularly.
 Notice that I emphasized regularly.
 Buying too warm a bag for the intended usage just creates unnecessary weight and bulk.
 Plus, I have never found a bag like this to be overly comfortable.
 Leaving it open is a lot like laying next to a fire in the cold open.
-One side of your body will be sweating like a pig while the other side is left with goose bumps.
+One side of your body will be sweating while the other side is left with goose bumps.

 Now, to get to a starting point, consider where you will most use the bag and during which season.
 For instance, if most of your self-support will be done where and when freezing temperatures will rarely be encountered, a 30° bag from a reputable company would make a good starting point.
 From that point, adjust up or down according to your particular metabolism.
 For instance, if you find yourself wearing a sweater when everyone else has a tee shirt, consider a bag rated 5° - 10° colder (25°-20° bag).
 And if everyone is wearing fleece pants and you shorts, you might consider a bag rated 5° or perhaps...if you are willing to deal with the occasional cooler night, a bag 10° warmer (in other words, a 35° bag or, if you're brave/confident, a 40° bag).
+That said, 20° bags are the most commonly used in the Rocky Mountain region.

-For the sake of saving weight and bulk, I prefer to take a bag rated for warmer temps and increasing its warmth, if need be, by using the above methods.
+For the sake of saving weight and bulk, I will often times take a bag rated for warmer temps and increasing its warmth, if need be, by using the above methods.
 I'm already carrying that stuff so why not?
 I have comfortably taken a bag rated to 35° down to 17° by doing this.
 That said, there's more to sleeping warm than a good bag and wearing your clothes to extend its comfort.
 Below are a few tips to insure the best nights sleep possible:

 • try to eat a filling & warm dinner meal that will release energy slowly